hashchange/backbone.cycle/README.md

   Note that you don't need to call `close()` if you leave all options at their defaults.

 - As a general rule, don't use the `silent` option when adding models, removing them, or resetting a collection.

-If you are sharing models among multiple collections, this is a must.
+  If you are sharing models among multiple collections, this is more than a general rule, it is a must.
 Never use the `silent` option for `add`, `remove` or `reset` actions.

-#### Workarounds for using silent actions
+##### Workarounds for silent actions

-If you are not actually sharing models among collections, you can get away with silent actions if you watch out for these traps:
+If you are not actually sharing models among collections, you can get away with silent actions if you watch out for the following traps.

+- `remove`:
-* Don't remove a selected model silently.
-(With or without Backbone.Cycle.)
+  Don't remove a _selected_ model silently.
 If you do, the model will remain selected, and it will still be referenced by `collection.selected`.
 The `selectIfRemoved` setting won't get applied either, of course.

+  On the other hand, if you remove unselected models silently, that's OK.

+- `reset`:
-* Likewise, don't reset the collection silently if a model is selected.
+  Likewise, don't reset the collection silently if a model is selected.
 You'd end up with the exact same mess: a reference to a selected model which has been removed from the collection.

-* If you make sure a model is deselected at the time it is removed, you _can_ safely suppress the `remove` event. (`selectIfRemoved` wouldn't apply then, as the removed model isn't selected.)
-* With `reset`, same story.
-Make sure there is no selection, then a silent reset is OK.
+  Make sure all models are deselected before silently resetting the collection.
 If you pass in new models with the silent reset, you suppress the initial selection.

+- `add`:
-* Silencing `add` is safe.
-If you are using `add` to pass the initial set of models to the collection, the silent option suppresses the initial selection.
+  Silencing `add` is safe.
+If you are using `add` to pass the initial set of models to the collection, the `silent` option suppresses the initial selection.

 Confused?
 Fair enough.
 Don't use `silent` then ;).

+#### Usage examples for Backbone.Cycle.SelectableModel and Backbone.Cycle.SelectableCollection

+Check out the [introductory example][intro-example].

 ## Build process and tests